simphotonics/directed_graph/benchmark/README.md

  Crawler.paths(D, L) ...
  [[D, F, I, L]]
  CrawlerTest(RunTime): 7.973674977873107 us.

  graph.cycle ...
  [F, I, K, F]
  GraphCycle(RunTime): 14.154252269976858 us.

  graph.findCycle() ...
  [F, I, K, F]
  GraphFindCycle(RunTime): 20.847191386013737 us.
 ```
-The method `topologicalOrdering()`, based on a depth-first search algorithm, executes marginaly faster
+The method `topologicalOrdering`(based on a depth-first search algorithm)
-but `sortedTopologicalOrdering()`, based on Kahn's algorithm is able to generate
+executes significantly faster than `sortedTopologicalOrdering`(based on Kahn's algorithm).
-a sorted topological ordering.
-In the example above the vertices are sorted in
+In the example above, see "Topological Ordering Kahn", the vertices are sorted in
 topological and lexicographical order.

 The method `stronglyConnectedComponents()` is provided for convenience